 - Easy to see the contents for use on the go

-PROS: They keep all your toiletries organized and relatively separate from the rest of your luggage to protect against possible liquid spills (although I still take extra measures to prevent leaks like putting them in ziploc bags and using the liquid spill trick below).
+It keeps all your toiletries organized and relatively separate from the rest of your luggage to protect against possible liquid spills (although I still take extra measures to prevent leaks like putting liquids in ziploc bags and using the liquid spill trick below).

 (Also, let’s get it right – most of my toiletries are solid; I’m a huge fan of everything that Lush makes; check out my personal packing list to see what I use).